Cate Blanchett – Woollahra, Sydney. 1994

 - Designed for long-term value retention

-- From an artist held in the National Portrait Gallery and State Library of SA
+- Artist’s works held in the National Portrait Gallery of Australia, the State Library of South Australia and the National Library of Australia

 - Signed provenance and Certificate of Authenticity included